d-floe/quartzv4/content/_index.md

 ## What is this?

 I use this website a bit like a second brain.
-There is always so much going on and so much to think about day-in and day-out that it can be incredibly easy to forget vital or useful information.
-Writing down all the stuff in your brain is a great way to clear your thoughts, and focus on important things in life, rather than needing to commit everything you know to memory.
+Life is hectic and complicated; it can be incredibly easy to forget vital or useful information.
+Writing down all the stuff in your brain is a great way to clear your thoughts, and focus on important things, rather than needing to commit everything you know to memory.

 Initially this project was going to remain as a private and personal journal, but I found myself wanting to share some parts of it with the rest of the world.
 A great example of this would be my [[art]] guides or personal [[keyboard-index|keyboard]] documents.